floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 Multiple primitive groups can be associated with a mesh at creation time, and a primitive-group-index used as parameter to the **Gfx::Draw()** method.
-This way the rendering code doesn't need to know too many details about the underlying mesh structure.
+This way the rendering code doesn't need to know how exactly the mesh data is split into groups.

 It is also possible to create meshes without primitive groups, in this case the drawing code needs to pass a PrimitiveGroup object to